William-King977/eng84_docker_containerisation_task/README.md

 5. Create a video for this task with a demo

 ## Containerising the Plane Project
 It's highly recommended to do all the containerisation steps manually first, to ensure it's actually working.
+If you run into any problems with running the Python image or Plane Project, look at **Additional Notes**.

-### Modify the Dockerfile
+### Step 1: Modify the Dockerfile
-* In this task, we'll containerise a Python Plane Project and the original repository can be [found here](https://github.com/conjectures/eng84-airport-project)
+* In this task, we'll containerise a [Python Plane Project](https://github.com/conjectures/eng84-airport-project)
 * Clone the Plane Project repository
 * Create a `Dockerfile` in the same directory with the following contents:
   ```